👀 Solink Secure Summit 2025 is open for registration.

 To see all the ways Solink can help your business, book a demo today.

-1. Install a cloud video surveillance system
+1. Install a cloud video security system

-A cloud video surveillance system connects your different systems together to improve the security of your business.
+A cloud video security system connects your different systems together to improve the security of your business.
 From the POS to access controls, you are able to instantly see video of every event to confirm procedures are being followed and internal theft isn’t happening.

 2. Be careful during hiring